jkibort928/hs-1tp/README.md

     <FILE>:
         The target file for a one-time transfer.

     This program will start a basic, non-concurrent HTTPS server that exposes a single file for a one-time transfer.
     This program will send a randomly generated ID to stdout upon startup.

-    The server will only respond to requests with the URI "/<GENERATED_ID>", where <GENERATED_ID> is the aforementioned ID from stdout.
+    The server will only respond to requests with the URI exactly as "/<GENERATED_ID>", where <GENERATED_ID> is the aforementioned initial ID from stdout.
     The server will only respond to HEAD or GET requests.
-    The server will terminate regardless if the GET request (using the correct URI) succeeds.
+    The server will terminate on a GET request (using the correct URI), regardless if it was successful or not.

     The server binds to the wildcard address, meaning it will be accessible on any ip interface.